DFE-Digital/teacher-services-cloud/README.md

 - cluster
     - config
         *.sh config files for each cluster environment
-    - terraform
+    - terraform_aks_cluster
-        *.tf files for cluster build
+        *.tf files for low level cluster set-up
         - config
             *_backend.tfvars and *.tfvars.json config files for each cluster environment
-        - aks-cluster
-            *.tf files for low level cluster set-up
-        - kubernetes-configuration
+    - terraform_kubernetes
         *.tf files for high-level configuration using the kubernetes and helm providers only
+        - config
+            *_backend.tfvars and *.tfvars.json config files for each cluster environment
 - custom_domains
     - config
         *.sh config files for each cluster DNS zone